myTerminal/book-summaries/transform-your-habits-_-james-clear.md

 > Your audacious life goals are fabulous.
 We’re proud of you for having them.
 But it’s possible that those goals are designed to distract you from the thing that’s really frightening you - the shift in daily habits that would mean a re-invention of how you see yourself. - Seth Godin

 When you hear about a success story, the only thing you know is the event people are talking about.
 You never hear about the process and the habits that led to the eventual result.
-These incedible stories trick you into doing too much, too soon.
+These incredible stories trick you into doing too much, too soon.
 You do not need the overnight success, you nee better habits.

 Everything that we are today are a result of your habits.
 What you repeatedly do ultimately forms the person you are, the things you believe, and the personality you portray.